rawattanush/Dynamic-Portfolio-Optimization/README.md

 ### 2. Requirements

-All notebooks include installation cells.
-The main libraries can also be installed locally via a `requirements.txt` file:
+All notebooks include installation cells for these dependencies.
+For local setup, you can use the following `requirements.txt` file:

 ```